-Medical errors are rare, but when they do happen, it’s often during transitions of care.
-A transition of care happens when patients move throughout the healthcare system, changing providers.
-If not managed effectively, a transition can lead to inconsistencies and present opportunities for errors.
-For example, records may be misplaced or key details could be overlooked.
-The Joint Commission, a nonprofit that accredits 22,000 healthcare organizations and sets the standard for care, cites that “80 percent of serious medical errors involve miscommunication during the handoff between medical providers.”
+For example, a patient's records may be misplaced, their medication regimen may be interrupted, or other key details of their care could be overlooked.
+The Joint Commission, a nonprofit that accredits 22,000 healthcare organizations and sets the standard for care, found that up to 80 percent of serious medical errors involve miscommunication during the handoff between medical providers.

-1. Be prepared: Have a list of current medications (with dosage), allergies, and any critical medical history on hand.
-This way, if your medical records are not quickly transferred from one provider to another, you can supply this information to the appropriate providers.
+1. Plan ahead.
+Have a list of your current medications (with dosage), allergies, and any critical medical history on hand.
+This way, if your medical records are not quickly transferred from one provider to another, you can supply this information yourself.

-4. Request that your providers speak with each other: A warm handoff from one provider to another helps ensure that valuable information doesn’t get lost.
-If your primary care physician is referring you to a physical therapist, for example, it is a good idea to have the doctors speak with each other prior to your appointment.
+4. Request that your providers speak with each other.
+A warm handoff from one provider to another helps ensure that everyone has the information they need.
+If your primary care physician is referring you to a physical therapist, for example, encourage them to speak with each other before your first PT appointment.